nigelp/ai_comedian/README.md

 # AI Comedian

-An Electron desktop application that generates AI-powered stand-up comedy routines using Groq and ElevenLabs.
+An Electron desktop application that generates AI-powered stand-up comedy routines using Groq and Replicate APIs.

 ## Demo